Pediatric Rheumatology Fellowship

 An independent Division of Rheumatology was established in 1999 within the Department of Pediatrics.
 In 2000, the American College of Graduate Medical Education (ACGME) accredited the Rheumatology Fellowship Program.
 We have eleven pediatric rheumatology faculty members and two fellowship slots available each year.
 Our faculty are actively engaged in both basic and clinical investigation, and have a longstanding commitment to Children’s Arthritis and Rheumatology Research Alliance's (CARRA) efforts.
 Additionally, CHOP Rheumatology has a long-term involvement in participation and leadership within the ”Pediatric Rheumatology Care & Outcomes Improvement Network (PR-COIN) Network.

 Pediatric rheumatology has a strong clinical and research relationship with the Penn Division of Adult Rheumatology.
 We have shared conferences, and pediatric fellows attend adult clinics periodically.
-Importantly, we have a shared NIH fellowship training grant and have recently developed a Medicine-Pediatrics Rheumatology Fellowship.
+Importantly, we have a shared NIH fellowship training grant (T32) and have recently developed a Medicine-Pediatrics Rheumatology Fellowship.

 Fellows become proficient in the history, physical exam, differential diagnosis, diagnostic evaluation, and treatment of pediatric rheumatic diseases.
 Sensitivity to psychosocial aspects of chronic illness is emphasized.

 The fellows share night and weekend care with the pediatric rheumatology attending.
 Additionally, the fellows prepare multidisciplinary conferences and take a major role in teaching residents and students rotating through the service.

 During the first six months, under the mentorship of the faculty, the fellows consider available research training opportunities.
-In the second half of the first year, the fellows develop an appropriate research training plan and identifies a research mentor.
+In the second half of the first year, the fellows develop an appropriate research training plan and identify a research mentor.